lausdahl/intocps-ui/README.md

 have it installed globally (`npm install -g gulp`).
 Furthermore, you need the node package `typings` to manage typescript definitions.
 A typescript definition file offers type information for JavaScript code.
-It is also easier to install this globally: `npm install -g typings`.
+It is also easier to install this globally (`npm install -g typings`).
-As the last package manager you need bower to manage front-end packages.
+As the last package manager you need bower to manage front-end packages (`npm install -g bower`).

 After checking out the repo...